8201 School Crossing Guard

-Applicants may be contacted by email about this announcement and, therefore, it is their responsibility to ensure that their registered email address is accurate and kept up-to-date.
-Also, applicants must ensure that email from CCSF is not blocked on their computer by a spam filter.
+Applicants may be contacted by e-mail.
+It is their responsibility to ensure that their registered email address is accurate and kept up-to-date.
+Also, applicants must ensure that e-mail from CCSF is not blocked on their computer by a spam filter.
 To prevent blocking, applicants should set up their email to accept CCSF mail from the following addresses: (@sfgov.org, @sfmta.com).

 For general information regarding the School Crossing Guard Program, please email: CrossingGuards@sfmta.com

-All applicants (including SFMTA employees) must submit verification of qualifying experience, education, training and/or licensure by the final filing date which will be listed at the top of this announcement.
+All applicants must submit verification of qualifying experience, education, training and/or licensure.

 Note: Falsifying one’s education, training, or work experience or attempted deception on the application may result in disqualification for this and future job opportunities with the City and County of San Francisco.

 Verification can be submitted by one of the following methods:

 • fax to (415) 701-5016, ATTN: 8201 School Crossing Guard (TEX-8201-903281); or

 • attach to the online application in the “Other” tab; or